cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 *Luttrell?*

 comparison:
 - we do not incorporate Moho topography (deep, small compared to change at Andean plate boundary
 - Topographic calculations are similar, though we do Cerruti correction
 - We solve for tectonic stress differently: we explicitly calculate whole stress tensor at each point (M + L + T) and use rake as constraint on allowable stresses.
 We also use a Bayesian search instead of a minimization, yielding a PDF of the stress results.
 We consider T1, T3, and rake instead of just T1 and rake.
 - We use both normal and shear stresses to constrain pore fluid pressure and friction.

 ## The 2008 Wenchuan, China earthquake
 The 2008 *M*7.9 Wenchuan, China earthquake is one of the most devastating earthquakes in recent history.
 It is also extremely well-studied, and as such only relevant information will be summarized here.
 For an in-depth review and discussion of the earthquake, see Zhang et al. [2010].
-Surface rupture occurred along a 240 km segment of the Beichuan fault and a parallel 72 km segment of the Pengguan fault [Xu et al., 2009].
+Surface rupture occurred along a 240 km segment of the Beichuan fault and a parallel 72 km segment of the Pengguan fault [Xu et al., 2009] (Figure \ref{fig:lms_map}).
 These faults lie at the base of the central and northeastern Longmen Shan, a mountain range that forms the eastern margin of the Tibetan plateau.
 Total relief across the central Longmen Shan is around 4 km, though relief subsides somewhat to the northeast.
 The central and southwestern Longmen Shan is the steepest margin of the Tibetan plateau [Clark and Royden, 2000] and one of the highest and steepest escarpments on earth.
-This is most apparent in the southwestern portion of the earthquake rupture, where the extremely steep Pengguan massif, a Precambrian crystalline massif in the hanging wall of the Beichuan thrust, where elevations >4 km drop to ~1200 m in as little as 6 km map distance (Figure \ref{fig:lms_map}).
+This is most apparent in the southwestern portion of the earthquake rupture, where the extremely steep Pengguan massif, a Precambrian crystalline massif in the hanging wall of the Beichuan thrust, where elevations >4 km drop to ~1200 m in as little as 6 km map distance.

 ![Map of eastern Tibet and the Sichuan basin, showing active structures from Styron et al. (2010).
 Faults that ruptured in the 2008 Wenchuan earthquake are